There's holiday spirit in Madison!

 Click here to learn more about our Home for the Holidays programming.

 Madison Christmas Tree

-After being virtual in 2020, the annual Madison Christmas Committee Parade, one of the most beloved Madison holiday traditions, will once again take place in 2021!
-We hope you can join us on Friday, November 26 beginning at 5:30 p.m. for this cherished and magical event.
-Below is helpful information as it pertains to the parade route, road closures, parking, and watching it virtually!
+The annual Madison Christmas Committee Parade, one of the most beloved Madison holiday traditions, will once again take place in 2023!
+We hope you can join us on Friday, November 24 at 5:30 p.m. for this cherished and magical event.
+Below is helpful information regarding the parade route, road closures, parking, and watching it virtually!

 Beginning at the Madison Ambulance Corps building, the parade will proceed down Prospect Street towards Main Street where it will turn left and proceed up Main Street before ending at Condurso Way.
-Cars parked on Prospect Street and Main Street must be removed before 4:00 P.M. or will be subject to towing.
+Cars parked on Prospect Street and Main Street must be removed before 3:30 p.m. or will be subject to towing.
+Cars parked on Kings Road, between Green Avenue and Prospect Street, must be removed before 3:00 p.m. or will be subject to towing.

 Detours will be in place for the below road closures.
 Roads are closed in both directions unless otherwise noted:

-For the safety of the public, Emergency No Parking will be strictly enforced by the Madison Police Department on Friday, November 26.
-All vehicles on Main Street (between Greenwood Avenue/Prospect Street and Community Place), Prospect Street (between Kings Road and Main Street) and Waverly Place must be removed by 4:00 P.M.
-Vehicles remaining after 4:00 P.M. will be towed at the owner’s expense.
+For the safety of the public, Emergency No Parking will be strictly enforced by the Madison Police Department on Friday, November 24.
+All vehicles on Main Street (between Greenwood Avenue/Prospect Street and Community Place), Prospect Street (between Kings Road and Main Street), and Waverly Place must be removed by 4:00 p.m.
+Vehicles remaining after 4:00 p.m. will be towed at the owner’s expense.
 By order of the Madison Police Department Ordinance 185-21/185-22